farr/LIGO-plots/GW150914-ptemcee-script/README.md

 files (`checkpoint.nc`) and various status plots as the run progresses:

 - `beta.png` shows the evolution of the inverse temperatures of the parallel chains versus iteration number as they adapt to the posterior surface.
+At first the temperatures will move around alot as they seek to equilibrate the transitions between temperatures in the PT algorithm; eventually they should converge to good values and hold steady for the remainder of the run.
 - `mean-likelihood.png` shows the mean of the likelihood (actually posterior, but who's keeping track?) for the `T = 1` (cold) chain's ensemble versus iteration number.
 Early on, this will be increasing, as the ensemble moves to